BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 {% include tip/open.html color="blue" icon="info" label="Avoid LSP lock-in" %}

-If your application uses an LSP ensure users can switch, opt out, or use multiple LSPs.
-This ensures they have choice and can choose the LSPs that have the trade offs they are comfortable with.
+If your application uses an LSP, ensure users can switch, opt-out, or use multiple LSPs.
+This ensures they can choose the LSPs that have trade-offs they are comfortable with.

 It also prevents everyone using the same LSP, improving [decentralization]({{ '/guide/getting-started/principles/#decentralization' | relative_url }}).